coding-cat-official/coding-cat/README.md

 # Welcome to Coding Cat

-In browser IDE and tester for python.
-For educational purposes, inspired by [Codingbat](https://www.codingbat.com).
+In browser IDE with auto-tested problems in Python.
+Problems are organized around categories that denote their difficulty.
+This project is inspired by [Coding Bat](https://www.codingbat.com).

 The site can be found at [coding-cat.club](https://coding-cat.club).